mmvrstudio/MySocialNetwork_API_NoSQL/README.md

 7. Create New requests: GET, CREATE, DELETE, POST, to visualize and manipulate the data pulled from the database.

-Demo Videos: GET, CREATE, DELETE and POST
+Demo Videos: POST, DELETE and PUT Data

 POST (Create) USER DEMO: